 Even before you arrive, you’ll receive a letter from your college ‘mum’ or ‘dad’, as all visiting students are included in the college ‘family’ system – which is similar to the ‘buddy’ systems in many US universities.
 Right from the beginning you’ll have students in college to look out for you.

-When you come to Oxford you’ll be in your second or third year of university, so we house you at our south Oxford site where our graduates, second and third year students live.
+When you come to Oxford you’ll be in your second or third year of university, so we house you at our south Oxford site where our own second and third year students live.
 Here, at Warnock House or Abingdon House, you’ll be living alongside students with whom you’ll have the most in common, both socially and academically.
 All our rooms are for single occupancy, so you will not have to share with another student.
 Our student rooms are comfortable and all include internet and WiFi access.
 You’ll have your own wash basin in your room, and be able to share bathroom and kitchen facilities.

-Abingdon House has a newly-refurbished common room where you can hang out and socialise with our students.
+Abingdon House has a welcoming common room where you can hang out and socialise with our students.
 Warnock House has its own dining hall – open to all Hertford students – which serves hearty breakfasts and delicious suppers.
 It’s an ideal place to get to know our second and third year students.

 The site is right next to the famous River Thames (perfect if you enjoy jogging or want to join our rowing club) and the ten minute walk to Hertford’s Catte Street main campus takes you past some of Oxford’s landmark sites.
 There’s the peaceful Christ Church Meadow with grazing longhorn cattle, the medieval cobbled Merton Street, the University Church of St Mary the Virgin, and the iconic Radcliffe Camera (part of the Bodleian Library).